5 Press Release Writing Mistakes that Will Out you as a Rookie

 This could be important for another reason: journalists are busy.
 If it’s three in the morning and they need to get in contact with you about a question on your press release, an email isn’t going to work.
 So if there’s no phone number, they will more than likely just skip over your story and run something else.

-4. You Don’t Include an About Section
+4. Boilerplate Copy – You Don’t Include Boilerplate Copy

 If you read the same type of document over and over every day, you would want a section that gives you a quick rundown of who sent it.
 Perhaps this section could be called an “About” section.
 Too bad there’s not something like this for press releases…